Just Out of Reach

 Just Out Of Reach is an album by pop singer Perry Como released by RCA Records in 1975.
 The album features arrangements typical of the classic country style combined with gentle vocals in the style of sung ballads.

+Chart performance

+The album debuted on Billboard magazine's Top LP's & Tape chart in the issue dated December 20, 1975, peaking at No. 142 during a nine-week run on the chart.